YoussefShabo/Daily-Tasks/07-04/Text.md

 -Call Sara to start planning the trip

 // From before
--reach out to 3 people for informational interviews GA

--reach out to Anya and Saeke?
+-reach out to 2 people for informational interviews GA -reach out to Anya and Saeke?
 -budgeting
 -check dental smiles balance
+-add flash cards app to portfolio